xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 #### def __get_ft_senfor_config__(self):

 ```
-Get the config of the extenal force/torque
+Get the config of the extenal force/torque sersor
 Note:
     1. only available if firmware_version >= 1.8.3